"Hull, Hell & Halifax!"

 In the 70’s and 80’s, the UK, upset over fishing rights came into conflict with Icelandic Fishing Trawlers which for a while galvanized the nation.
 Strange but true.
 Today, in Hull, in the old town you can board a surviving trawler from the North Atlantic Cod War!

 World War 2

-Hull, given its location, just across the sea from Germany and being a port was badly damaged by bombing raids and in terms of per cent of area of the city damage as a measurement was only just behind London.
+Hull, given its location, just across the sea from Germany and being a port was badly damaged by bombing raids and in terms of per cent of area of the city damage, as a measurement, was only just behind London.
 Hull endured 86 air raids during WW2 and it did change the city.
 Nevertheless, Hull has some magnificent and large Victorian buildings that compete with the likes of Manchester.
-The Guild Hall being one, the Maritime Museum housed in another on Victoria Square.
+The Guild Hall being one, the Maritime Museum housed is another on Victoria Square.

 You can do themed walks including one about WW2 in Hull.
 See here.

 Hull, has several Museums worth visiting and quite a few are free too.
 Main ones are in the Old Town and Museum Quarter.
-Additionally, The Deep is one of the countries largest aquariums too.
+Additionally, The Deep is one of the countries largest aquariums.